eniklas/gamatrix/README.md

 [IGDB](https://www.igdb.com) will be used to pull multiplayer info if you have the needed credentials.
 See [this page](https://api-docs.igdb.com/#account-creation) for instructions on getting a client ID and secret, and put these in your config file as `igdb_client_id` and `igdb_client_secret`.
 Once this is set up, IGDB will be checked for all titles the first time they're processed, and if available, will categorize the title as multiplayer or single player, and set the maximum players.
 Note that this takes about a second per title, so the first time you use it, it can take a long time.
 The data is saved to disk in a cache file, which is read each time gamatrix is launched, so once the cache is populated it's quite fast.

 gamatrix respects the IGDB rate limit and auto-renews your access token, so once you set your ID and secret in your config you should be good to go.
+If you have issues, debug by running in CLI mode with the `-d` option.

 ## Running in Docker